 I want to hear from you because it's going to take all of us working together to get the outcomes that serve us best.
 Call me anytime at (857) 615-1532, or send an email to [email protected].

 About JT Scott

-We believe the Aldermen should represent residents.
+We believe the City Council should represent residents.
 That means we're building this campaign without the powerful backing of real estate developers - and we need you to help us!

 Sign up for our email or volunteer list to get updates on the campaign and chances to get involved!